 2) Include a classroom schedule.

 At a minimum, the substitute should know when school begins, beginning/ending times for recess and lunch, and the time the final bell rings for the day.
 A substitute can get by with this information.
 You can also include the order subjects are typically taught throughout the day.
 It is important to include any special times during the day, such as library time, computer lab, P.E., etc. if they will be a part of the sub day.
 Information about the school is nice to have, as well.
+You could put all of this information together into a substitute binder.

 3) Include basic classroom management procedures.